To explore information on burials from the 18th century in Alexandria, kindly click [here]!

 In 1913, Alexandria incorporated more than 1300 acres of land from Fairfax and Alexandria County, encompassing the cemeteries located in the Wilkes Street Complex.
 With the city’s expansion, the cemeteries adjusted their boundaries to cater to the increasing population.
 The Presbyterian Cemetery, originally established in 1809 as a modest “one square” plot, stands as a remarkable example of this expansion.
 Over time, it has acquired additional land and now covers an impressive seven acres.

-- William Wolf Weisband was a Soviet spy that many blame for the Korean War.
+- William Wolf Weisband, a Soviet spy

-- Expert-led tours by Superintendent David Heiby
+- Expert-led tours by Presbyterian Cemetery Superintendent David Heiby most Saturdays

 - Special events like Wreaths Across America and Flag-In Day